Last Updated on November 2, 2023 by Leah Hall

 Ingredients for the Hocus Pocus Cocktail

-- Gin – we used a London Dry, but a citrus gin is great too.
+- Gin – we used a London Dry, but a citrus gin is great too in these fun drinks.

-- Freshly Squeezed Lemon Juice – fresh is best!
+- Freshly Squeezed Lemon Juice – fresh squeezed is best!

 - Berry Simple Syrup – we combined strawberries, blueberries and blackberries for this rich colored syrup and the flavor is divine!